Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 \begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Partial Averseness, and Strong Expansion if, and only if, it is the Uniform Anti-Plurality rule. \end{teo}

-\begin{proof} By Proposition~\ref{propi:strongexpimpliesbo}, we have that any rule that satisfies our axioms also satisfies Bottoms-Only.
+\begin{proof} By Lemma~\ref{lema:strongexpimpliesbo}, we have that any rule that satisfies our axioms also satisfies Bottoms-Only.
 By the result of \citet{KURIHARA2018110}, we know that when the profile consists of linear orders, a voting rule satisfies all the axioms if, and only if, it is the Anti-Plurality rule.
-Normalise the rule such that the score for the non-bottom alternatives of a linear order is $0$, and let $s_L<0$ be the score for the bottom alternative.
+By an additive shift, we can normalise the rule such that the score for the non-bottom alternatives of a linear order is $0$, and let $s_L<0$ be the score for the bottom alternative.

 By the result due to \citet{PIVATO2013210} mentioned earlier, we know that a rule satisfies Anonymity, Neutrality and Reinforcement if, and only if, it is a composite scoring rule.
+Thus, our rule involves a sequence of scoring functions $s^1,\ldots,s^k$ where $s^{k'}$ is used to break ties not yet broken by $s_1,\ldots,s_{k'-1}$.